apprenda-kismatic/kubernetes-rbac/README.md

 Defining RBAC policy
 --------------------
 The role-based access control plugin allows cluster operators to define RBAC policy.
 As of now, the policy is defined in a JSON file with two main constructs:
-* Role: Named role that contains a collection of policy rules
+* Role: Named role in a given namespace that contains a collection of policy rules
+* Cluster Role: Similar to a Role, expect it is a cluster-wide role
+* Role Binding: Binds a role or a cluster role to a collection of subjects in a specific namespace
-* Role Binding: Binds a role to a collection of subjects
+* Cluster Role Binding: Binds a cluster role to a collection of subjects

 See sample-policy.json for more details.